 PLEASE NOTE: Award size is subject to change based on the number of valid applications received and the severity of negative economic impacts caused by the pandemic.
 We expect that ALL qualified applications will receive some award.
 The exact amount will be determined after all the applications have been received and evaluated.

-MTI plans to make FRI award announcements by March 1, 2022.
+MTI plans to make FRI award announcements in early March.

 If you receive an FRI award, MTI will work with you to execute an award contract that outlines conditions of funding, including federal and state reporting requirements, which require you to report back to MTI on your progress every six (6) months through 2027.
 The reporting will be completed via online questionnaires.